rciam/keycloak-rciam-metrics-plugin/README.md

 - source : Keycloak
 - keycloakUrl : Keycloak main url
 - metricsUserIdAttribute : key of event details that value will be set to voPersonId, default to username
+- excluded.clients : comma separated list of excluded clients from log in and register events

 Moreover, you need to add in Events Config -> Event Listeners the "metrics-communication".